jbloomlab/TargetedTilingPrimers/README.md

 Codon mutagenesis can be used to create mutant libraries of a gene with all possible codon mutations.
 Such libraries are useful for experiments such as [deep mutational scanning](https://www.ncbi.nlm.nih.gov/pubmed/25075907) or [mutational antigenic profiling](http://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1006271)

-A [script in a separate repository](https://github.com/jbloomlab/CodonTilingPrimers) can be used to generate random mutations at each codon in a gene.
+A [script in a separate repository](https://github.com/jbloomlab/CodonTilingPrimers) can be used to generate random mutations at each codon in a gene using degenerate primers.
 This protocol randomly mutates each codon to all other possible codons.
 This protocol and papers using it are also described in that repository.

-Rather than generating mutant libraries with all possible codon mutations at every site in a gene, the script in this repository can be used to generate primers that will result in specific desired mutations at each site in a gene.
-In this way, a mutant library can be generated which has fewer lethal mutations than random codon mutagenesis.
+Rather than generating mutant libraries with all possible codon mutations at every site in a gene using degenerate primers, the script in this repository can be used to generate primers that will result in specific desired mutations at each site in a gene.
+In this way, a mutant library can be generated which has fewer lethal mutations than all possible amino acid mutations.

 ## Running the script to design primers